 We are pleased with the performance achieved by the Fund to date.
-For the year ended 30 June 2020, the Fund returned 9.4% on a NAV basis and a net profit of \$1.0 million or 9.42 cents per unit.
-The key components of this result were a \$1.2 million fair value movement gain on the Fund's investment in Square Peg Fund II and a \$0.2 million foreign exchange movement loss.
-At 30 June 2020, the Fund had net assets of \$11.2 million representing \$1.10 per unit.
+For FY21, the Fund returned 36.5% on invested capital and delivered a net profit of \$6.4 million or 62.7 cents per unit.
+This reflects strong revaluation gains from underlying investments, despite a heavy FX headwind for the Fund's US dollar denominated investments (the Australian dollar gained 8.6% against the US dollar during FY21, decreasing the Australian dollar value of those investments).
+The key component of this result was a \$6.7 million fair value gain on the Fund's investment in Square Peg Fund II (SPFII), which was inclusive of a \$0.8 million foreign exchange translation loss.
+At 30 June 2021, the Fund had net assets of \$23.7 million representing \$2.32 per unit, which implies a total gain per unit, including distributions, of 56% or 1.56x on a paid in basis, since inception.